feychou/me-r-n-pets/README.md

 # Pets Server

-Just a simple ME(R)N server that I will use as boilerplate.
+Just a simple ME(R)N backend that I use as a boilerplate every time I need a REST api.
-Uses nodemon.
+Uses nodemon on dev.

 ## Install and run :running_woman: